heiklap/dawo/README.md

-# dawo 0.0.75
+# dawo 0.0.78

     https://img.shields.io/pub/v/box2d.svg
 https://pub.dartlang.org/packages/dawo

-Minor version now; saving efforts now and not modifying documentation and comments.
-Learning Dart; by building complicated Dart package with many libraries.
-Organizing it, finding it's inner connections and developing multipurpose methods.
+Minor update to be dart2 compatible.
-Beginner Dart programmers kickoff to learn by developing a glorious package.
-Latest code in GitHub: https://github.com/heiklap/dawo
+Dawo is beginner Dart programmers project to learn Dart by developing a glorious package.
+- Complicated and copious  spectrum of classes, functions and methods sets creator and user to situation where must take challenging effort to manage and exploit all the features.
+Here is plenty of room for imagination and ideas.
+For beginner programmes this is one way to simulate real-world development stress.
+- Latest code in GitHub: https://github.com/heiklap/dawo
 - Read: /doc/hist_versions.txt in gitHub to see full changes to this, and coming versions.
 - Blog: http://dawopack.blogspot.fi/search/label/dawo
 - Dependencies:  Dawo is using my other package: dawolang: 0.0.1, for word recognition in connector.